Rionzagal/Fundus-Components/README.md

 - [ ] Set up the database architecture for resulting structures storing and display.
 - [ ] Generate a GUI application for display and control of the resulting algorithms.

+## Footnotes:
+[^1]: Retinal blood vessel segmentation employing image processing and data mining techniques for computerized retinal image analysis

-> [^1]: Detecting  the  optic  disc  bound-ary in digital fundus images usingmorphological, edge detection, andfeature extraction techniques
+[^2]: Detecting the optic disc boundary in digital fundus images usingmorphological, edge detection, andfeature extraction techniques

+[^3]: Macula segmentation and fovealocalization employing image processing and heuristic basedclustering for automated retinalscreening